Let’s Get to Work

 When evaluating an early-stage startup for investment, there are several critical factors that investors must consider:

-• First and foremost, it’s crucial to determine whether the issue the business seeks to address genuinely exists.
-This involves analyzing the market and determining whether there is a significant demand for the product or service being offered.
+• First and foremost, it's crucial to determine whether the issue the business seeks to address genuinely exists.
+This involves analysing the market and determining whether there is a significant demand for the product or service being offered.

 • Investors must also assess the likelihood of a workable solution.
 This entails assessing the market’s potential and calculating the likelihood that the suggested solution will be effective.